batect/batect/docs/content/config/Containers.md

 Substitutions in the middle of values is not supported (eg. `SUPER_SECRET_PASSWORD: My password is $MY_PASSWORD` will not work).

-{% hint style='danger' %}
+!!! warning
     Be careful when using this - by relying on the host's environment variables, you are introducing inconsistency to how the container runs between hosts, which is something you generally want to avoid.
-{% endhint %}

 The curly brace syntax for environment variables, including the ability to specify default values for environment variables, was added in v0.21.